cwuensch/MovieCutter/Readme_en.txt

 Options in the MovieCutter.ini
 ==============================
-- AutoOSDPolicy:		1: Movie Cutter is automatically displayed when a playback starts. - 0: Movie Cutter always has to be activated manually.
+- AutoOSDPolicy:		1: Movie Cutter is automatically activated when a playback starts. - 0: Movie Cutter always has to be activated manually.
 (supported in V. 2.0g and higher)
 - DirectSegmentsCut:		0: Action selects the even/odd segments. - 1: Action deletes the even/odd segments instantly.
 (supported in V. 2.0i and higher)